marcwieland95/documentation/singularities.md

 ### Manually created class file

 When you do not have access to the WP-CLI, you need to create singularity manually.
-Make class that is extending base singularity and you are ready to go.
+Make a class that is extending the base  singularity and you are ready to go.

 ```php
 namespace App\Posttypes;